 Encapsulation is the most assured way to address severe and ongoing moisture issues in your crawl space.
 It involves the installation of a heavy-duty polyethylene barrier that completely covers the crawl space area, including the ground and walls.
 A waterproofing sealant tape helps seal the ends of the material to create a uniform capsule.

 Like the other methods, DIY crawl space encapsulation is possible, but you should be sure you know what you’re doing.
 If done improperly, the advantages of the humidity solution could be diminished.
 And the project involves a great deal of prep work to the entire crawl space area.

 If you’re in doubt about your installation expertise, it may be best to leave it up to a trained technician.
 That way you know they are installing the encapsulation materials correctly so that you can see the best results in your home.

 Now you have an idea of how a crawl space dehumidifier, in combination with other solutions, can reduce humidity and improve air quality in your house.
 Installing these can greatly improve your health and quality of life, help you save on energy costs, and even lengthen the lifespan of your HVAC system.

-Bay Crawl Space and Foundation Repair serves the Virginia Beach, Chesapeake, Suffolk, Newport News, and surrounding areas.
+BAY Crawl Space & Foundation Repair serves Virginia Beach, Chesapeake, Suffolk, Newport News, and surrounding areas.
 We can address any structural or moisture problems you are experiencing in the crawl space, no matter how big or small.